jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 #### 3.4.6.
 Early start

-* If a PAA/PA does not provide sufficient advance notice (based on the proposed start date provided) including when the proposed start date is altered during a change request, the promoter will be required to specify if they have pre-approval for an early start and additional information.
+* If a PAA/PA does not provide sufficient advance notice (based on the proposed start date provided), including when the proposed start date is altered during a change request, the promoter will be required to specify if they have pre-approval for an early start and additional information.
 * The early start calculation will be carried out immediately after the proposed start and end dates have been entered during the apply for PAA/PA process.
 * The early start calculation will include the day of the application is made.
 * The minimum notice period by works category are as follows: